artuc2025/new-site-builder/docs/enhancements.md

 12) Geometry Helper Adoption
 - Added `clampToCanvas(value, min, max)` and refactored drag clamping to use it.
-- Next: reuse in resize and keyboard nudge paths for consistency.
+- Completed: reused in resize and keyboard nudge paths for consistency.

 ### Migration Plan (small steps)
 - Step 1: Introduce pure helpers and switch callers.